What Happened to Witness #43?

 “Mary Ellen did not want to cheapen her memory of this moment by being perceived in this way.
 But it clearly was one of the pivotal moments of her life.”

 Henry Nelson's long radio career began in 1973 at WLYX, located on the campus of Southwestern at Memphis (now Rhodes College).
 Early in his career he was an on-air personality for WMC's FM-100, and in 1979 he was part of the start-up team for WHRK-97.
-Today, he is community outreach and projects specialist with the City of Memphis Libraries Division.
+He later served as community outreach and projects specialist with the City of Memphis Libraries Division. and was executive director of the Carpenter Art Garden in Binghamptom.

-Note: Editor's Note: Today, January 18th, we salute the memory of Dr. Martin Luther King Jr. — author, activist, and civil rights leader.
-This essay, which originally appeared in our April 2017 issue, revealed a little-known personal connection to the events of April 4, 1968, and the building that was later transformed into the National Civil Rights Museum.